 The scientific method encourages speculation, but it never leaves a hypothesis as speculation.
 It subjects hypotheses to the most rigorous examination and testing possible.
 In this way, truth—good, practical, useful truth that heals diseases and sends spaceships to Jupiter's moons—is determined.

-It is the rest of this site that looks at the rigorous examination and testing to which Darwin's speculation, the Charles Darwin theory of evolution, has been put.
+It is the rest of this site that looks at the rigorous examination and testing to which Darwin's speculation, his theory of evolution, has been put.
 That cannot be done on one page.
-But I invite you to explore, ...
+But I invite you to explore ...